My old pair of aviators broke the other day. (I sat on them for the 10th time and they finally cracked).

 3. Revision Military Sawfly

-Side Note: Revision Military Sawflies were a very strong competitor to Crossbow One.
+Revision Military Sawfly was a very strong competitor to Crossbow One.
 Both pairs cost about the same.
 In the end, I felt that the Crossbows were slightly better built, so I ended up going with them.

 With the MIL-PRF certification, Sawflys are about as tough as it gets for impact resistance.